petlatkea/SimpleRest/README.md

    It wraps the StudentController in a SimpleController, that handles all HTTP requests within a large if-else structure.
    The SimpleController also handles all JSON conversion, and only understands Student objects.

-2. ```GenericRest``` - Something like Express ...
+2. ```GenericRest``` - Something like Express.

    This application adds Course objects as well as Student objects, and uses a ```GenericController``` that wraps a ControllerWrapper, that wraps the actual Controller.
    The ControllerWrapper implements the ```Controller``` interface, and registers routes that the GenericController should handle - but the ControllerWrapper also supplies individual handler methods, all implementing ```RequestHandler``` that receives a ```RequestObject``` and a ```ResponseObject```.
    All JSON conversion is done by each ControllerWrapper - each one hardcoded to its own entity-type, Student or Course.

 3. ```JSONhandling``` - Dynamic JSON de+serializing-